Koko's Mac II: A Preliminary Report

 one-inch thick piece of tempered glass was finally selected.
 It is interesting

-that the parallax through a one-inch piece of tempered glass is not as bad as
+that the parallax through a one-inch piece of tempered glass is not as bad

 one might predict when operating the system from the floor.
 Behind the touch